-As a teacher, Dr. Combest’s students are active throughout the United States, both as professional performers and music educators.
-His students have won ITEA Competitions, placed in the artist and young artist divisions of the Leonard Falcone International Solo Competition, are members of U.S. professional orchestras and military bands, and occupy college teaching positions.
-Dr. Combest has adjudicated various international solo competitions including the Leonard Falcone Competition, the Asociación Española de Tubas y Bombardinos (AETYB) Competitions, the International Tuba Euphonium Association Competitions and has performed at many national and international conferences, festivals, and workshops, including the International Tuba Euphonium Conference, the Burgos Chamber Music Festival and the U.S. Army Band Tuba-Euphonium Workshop in Washington, D.C.
+As a teacher, Dr. Combest’s students have won ITEA Competitions, placed in the artist and young artist divisions of the Leonard Falcone International Solo Competition, are members of U.S. military bands, and occupy college teaching positions.
+He has adjudicated in various international solo competitions, such as the Leonard Falcone Euphonium-Tuba Competition, the Asociación Española de Tubas y Bombardios, and the International Tuba Euphonium Association Competition.

-As a dynamic supporter of new music, Dr. Combest has commissioned dozens of new works for the tuba and euphonium in collaboration with such composers as Barbara York, John Stevens, Rodney Newton, Robert Litton, James Grant, James Stephenson, and Ethan Wickman.
+A supporter of new music, Dr. Combest has collaborated with composers Stephen Rush, Alvin Singleton, Barbara York, John Stevens, Rodney Newton, Robert Litton, James Grant, James Stephenson, and Ethan Wickman.
 He is a member of the Board of Directors for the Leonard Falcone International Euphonium Tuba Competition, where he serves as the Tuba Competitions Music Chair and is a Life Member of the International Tuba Euphonium Association (ITEA).
-Dr. Combest holds a B.M. from Eastern Kentucky University, an M.M. from the University of Louisville, a D.M.A. from the University of Illinois at Urbana-Champaign, and his teachers include Roger Bobo, Mark Moore, John Jones, and Jim Willett.
+His teachers include Roger Bobo, Mark Moore, John Jones, and Jim Willett.

 Chris Combest is a Performing Artist and Clinician for Melton Meinl Weston and B&S instruments.